Need a shoe that’s dressy? Casual? Cool? Versatile?

 With so many different styles of loafers available, choosing the right pair can feel overwhelming.
 The best pair of loafers to start with is a classic-style loafer.

-Loafers for men are largely popular because there are many different styles that can be worn with a vast array of looks.
+Loafers for men are largely popular because many different styles can be worn with a vast array of looks.
 There is a perfect pair of loafers for every stylish man.

 Loafers can be worn all year round with the right adjustments.
 They pair well with slacks and a sweater, and they can also be worn with shorts.